Next walking tour: Saturday 29 January 2022, 3pm.

 There’s even a great history of political turmoil, a stretch of the last remaining back-to-back houses in Manchester, and testaments to the great figures who have walked its streets, like Abel Heywood, L. S. Lowry and Emmeline Pankhurst.

-Join the hardest-working tour and historian in Manchester, Ed Glinert, who was once Boho, cool and modish, but never funky nor chic in this in-depth trawl and trail through the land that the developers forgot.
+Join the hardest-working tour guide and historian in Manchester, Ed Glinert, who was once Boho, cool and modish, funky and chic, in this in-depth trawl and trail through the land that the destructive developers forgot.